LithoCoders/dailycpp/EffectiveModernC++/chapter1/Item1_Understand_template_type_deduction.md

 Note that T and ParamType can be different (due to const, volatile , & or * specifier)

-# Case 1: ParamType is a reference or a pointer
+# Case 1: ParamType is a reference or a pointer but not a universal reference
 Given a function template with ParamType is a reference:
 ```c++
 template<typename T>